sfermigier/presentations/2025-roadmap-alliance/presentation.md

 This dependency creates significant risks for our:
 -   **Economic Autonomy**: Vulnerability to non-EU market dominance.
+  - *80% of total spending on cloud software and services for business use in Europe went to US companies, representing a volume of €265 billion (source: Asteres Report)*
 -   **Data Security**: Exposure to extraterritorial laws like the FISA and CLOUD Act, exposing personal information (cf. GDPR) and strategic / corporate information and secrets.
 -   **Strategic Independence**: A diminished ability to innovate according to our own values.